-GitHub Pull Request Template: Examples, Setup Guide & Free Downloads
+The Pull Request Template Guide: Examples, Tips & Free Downloads

 This guide covers everything specific to GitHub: how to create and place the template file, how to set up multiple templates, template variables and placeholders via GitHub Actions, organization-wide defaults, troubleshooting common issues, and ready-to-use examples you can copy-paste today.